JunYupKim/go_algorithm/README.md

 # go_algorithm
-Algorithic problem solved in either Go or Python
+Algorithmic problems solved in either Go or Python